ariasdiniz/advanced_math_lib/README.md

 - **Covariance**: For measuring how two datasets vary together.
 - **Linear Regression**: For modeling relationships between variables.
 - **Binomial Distribution**: To complement the Poisson distribution.
 - **Gamma Distribution**: Another probability distribution that could be useful in various applications.
+- **Including more functions to the CLI tool**

 ## Installation